-Participants were presented with sentence-completion tasks based on a paradigm by Kaup, Scherer, and Ulrich (2021), to assess how distance primes the completion of an incomplete sentence.
-For example, participants saw an initial sentence fragment as In Los Angeles [vs. Stuttgart], the woman buys..., that implied near or far spatial distance from the location at which the experiment took place.
+Another series of experiments investigated how spatial distance modulates cognitive representations.
+Participants were presented with sentence-completion tasks based on a paradigm by Kaup et al. (2021), to assess how distance primes the completion of an incomplete sentence.
+For example, participants saw an initial sentence fragment that implied near or far spatial distance from the location at which the experiment took place (e.g., In Los Angeles [vs. Stuttgart], the woman buys...
 They were then asked to select a sentence completion from one of two options, differing in the level of abstraction (e.g., clothes vs. trousers).
-In another condition, the abstraction level was manipulated in the initial sentence fragment, and participants were to complete the sentence with the best-fitting spatial location (e.g., The woman buys clothes in... to be completed with Los Angeles or Stuttgart).
-It was predicted that participants would most often choose a close location for a more concrete term in the initial sentence fragment and a more distal location for a more abstract term in the initial sentence fragment.
-Similarly, it was predicted that participants would most often choose a more concrete term for a close location in the initial sentence fragment and a more abstract term for a distal location in the initial sentence fragment.
-These predictions were clearly born out in the experiment when spatial distance was implemented in absolute terms (e.g., by means of explicit locations as in mentioning city names), and in a forced-matching task, in which participants were presented both initial fragments and both endings at once and were asked to match them into two sentences.
+In another condition, it was the abstraction level that was manipulated in the initial sentence fragment, and participants were to complete the sentence with the best-fitting spatial location (e.g., The woman buys clothes in... to be completed with Los Angeles or Stuttgart).
+It was predicted that participants would choose a close location most often for a more concrete term in the initial sentence fragment and a more distal location for a more abstract term, and vice versa.
+These predictions were clearly born out in certain tasks and conditions, namely when spatial distance was implemented in absolute terms (e.g., by means of explicitly mentioning locations), as well as in a forced-matching task, in which participants were presented both initial fragments and both endings at once and were asked to match them into two sentences.
 The latter task probably works well because it provides a sort of reference for interpreting the categories.
-For example, Stuttgart may be close or far, depending on whether it is compared to Los Angeles or Tübingen (the current location of the participants), and trousers may be specific or abstract, depending on whether it is compared to jeans or clothes (Bausenhart et al., in preparation b).
+For example, trousers may be specific or abstract, depending on whether they are compared to jeans or clothes (Bausenhart et al., in preparation b).